Imagga Tagging vs Bodyguard

 Who each tool serves best — and when to pick the other one.

-- You want a scalable solution for content moderation.
+- You want a scalable API solution without building your own computer vision models.

-- Free-tier limits are a blocker for your needs.
+- Free-tier limits are a blocker for your high-volume production needs.

-- Your team requires quick detection of harmful content.
+- Your team requires automated filtering of toxic and harmful language

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".